-Dairy Farmers of Canada (DFC) has been funding research for more than 30 years and is proud to support Canadian research in the areas of dairy production, food science, human nutrition and health, and sustainable diets, and to contribute to the development of a Canadian network of experts in those fields.
+Dairy Farmers of Canada (DFC) has been funding research for more than 30 years and is proud to support Canadian research in the areas of dairy production, human nutrition and health, and sustainable diets, and to contribute to the development of a Canadian network of experts in those fields.
 In collaboration with its members and partners, DFC invests in scientific research that focuses on the dairy sector’s priorities in the National Dairy Research Strategy.

 DFC funds independent, credible research that is subject to a rigorous scientific peer-review process by external experts.
 When eligible, DFC’s objective is to finance research through competitive, public programs to obtain matching funding contributions.

 As per research agreements, DFC has no decision-making role in the conduct of the studies, data collection, and analysis or interpretation of the data.
 Researchers are independent in conducting their studies, own their data, and report the outcomes regardless of the results, including the decision to publish the findings.

 Led by DFC, in collaboration with Lactanet, Novalait and other partners, the Dairy Research Cluster supports national multidisciplinary research projects in dairy production and human nutrition and health through Agriculture and Agri-Food Canada’s (AAFC) AgriScience Clusters program.